cloudfoundry-attic/istio-release/PULL_REQUEST_TEMPLATE.md

-thanks for contributing to 'istio-release'.
-To speed up the process of reviewing your pull request please provide us with:
+Thanks for contributing to 'istio-release'.
+To help us, please fill out the following template and our bot will add a story to our icebox.
+From there we will work to prioritize it on the backlog.

 * A short explanation of the proposed change: